SymBB/symbb/README.markdown

 In Future you will see a Version of the System on www.symbb.de Currently you will one get an error because if havent updated it to the last Version.
 Until i release a Beta/RC Version the domain will be stay empty.

+Edit:
+you can find a version here (http://lets-playrust.de/de/forum/).
+It is a little bit different.
+It has only a Steam Login and a custom Template.
+But to check out some Features you can use look into it.
+So it is not a "Demo" because the site will be lunched in some weeks.
+So please dont post testing Stuff.

 ## Notices for me